agudu50/Currency-Converter/README.md

 ⚙️ Core Functionality

- Fetch exchange rates from API
+ Fetch exchange rates from API (mocked for now)

  Store exchange rates in state